Abdul Ganiyu Ambali: Controversy

 Legit reported that he was walked out by House of Representatives Standing Committee on Tertiary Education and Services after failing to explain the amount allocated for several projects in 2015.
 The committee declined to take a look at the university's 2016 budget saying that of 2015 was shrouded in controversy.

 A member of the committee Hon.
 Kehinde Odeneye was quoted as saying "How many days were spent at the hotels and who were the guests you hosted?
 Then another N100 million for takeoff grant for new departments without actually telling us how many they are and the things needed for the takeoff.
 Also N50 million on workshops and seminars.
 This is apart from the training grants obtained.
 Then, there is maintenance of buildings which also is without details".

 Personal life

-Ambali is married with children, and his hobbies are playing football, watching wildlife films and listening to music.
+Ambali is married with children.
+His hobbies include playing football, watching wildlife films and listening to music.